 All students must meet the general Ph.D. requirements of both the UW–Madison Graduate School and the Wisconsin School of Business.
 Ideal candidates for our program have the following background:

 - Introductory coursework in microeconomics and macroeconomics

-- A course in real analysis is required for the program, and students are strongly encouraged to complete such a course prior to starting the program.
-Otherwise, it is desirable to take Analysis I in the mathematics department at the University of Wisconsin–Madison as early in the program as possible, and no later than the fall semester of the second year.
+*Applicants who have not taken a course in real analysis are strongly encouraged to take Analysis I in the mathematics department at UW-Madison no later than the fall semester of the second year.